Scott Bettridge discussed the changes that have taken place regarding the EB-5 investor visa program with the Miami Herald.More

-Cozen O’Connor’s EB-5 Immigrant Investor Program practice is a multidisciplinary group of attorneys drawn from our Corporate/Securities, Immigration, Private Client Services, Real Estate, and Tax Practice Groups, as well as Cozen O’Connor Public Strategies, who provide an integrated approach for clients with matters involving the EB-5 Program.
+Cozen O’Connor’s EB-5 Immigrant Investor Program Services and Compliance practice is a multidisciplinary group of attorneys drawn from our Corporate/Securities, Immigration, Private Client Services, Real Estate, and Tax Practice Groups, as well as Cozen O’Connor Public Strategies, who provide an integrated approach for clients with matters involving the EB-5 Program.

 Our multidisciplinary approach covers all legal aspects related to the EB-5 Program, including the following: